 Importance of Blogging for SEO

 Search Engine Optimization (SEO) is an important aspect of digital marketing.
 It involves a series of activities that allow your website to rank higher on Google and other search engines, bringing you closer to potential consumers.
-Blogging is an important part of SEO.
-It allows your visitors to stay longer on your website, offers a place to add fresh content that people are searching for within your niche, let’s you use backlinks that enhance your authority.
+Blogging is also an important part of SEO.
+It allows your visitors to stay longer on your website, offers a place to add fresh content that people are searching for within your niche, and allows you to use backlinks that enhance your authority.

-If you visit any popular brand website, most have an active blog with many topics that promote their industry.
-Large private companies like Microsoft, Nike, BMW, as well as every government and international institution, also reserve a part of their website for their official blog section.
+If you visit any popular brand website, you will see that most have an active blog with topics that promote their industry.
+Large private companies like Microsoft, Nike, and BMW, as well as every government and international institution, also reserve a part of their website for their official blog section.

 However, lesser-known brands can really benefit from blogs.
-A student might search “how to write my essay online,” and find everything from essay writing service to proofreading software.
+For example, a student might search “how to write my essay online” and find everything from essay writing services to proofreading software.

 Influencing Public Opinion

-Blogging gives regular people and public figures the chance to share their views on specific topics.
-They’re thus able to influence public opinion.
+Blogging allows ordinary people and public figures to share their views on specific topics, influencing public opinion.
 This is an excellent way to lobby for a certain agenda.

-However, to influence people’s opinions, it’s necessary to build authority.
-Different groups, institutions, and people tend to seek popular and trustworthy bloggers for partnership.
+However, to influence people’s opinions, one must build authority.
+Different groups, institutions, and individuals tend to seek partnerships with popular and trustworthy bloggers.

 Online influencers use their blogs to tell people about events that need public awareness.
 The Borgen Project is a good example.
 Bloggers use their online presence to raise awareness for issues like global poverty, natural disasters, US foreign policy, and other topics.